 Southwest Airlines Plans Iceland Flights As Of 2026: What’s The Play?

 It goes without saying that a lot has changed about Southwest Airlines in recent times.
-Under financial pressure from activist investors, the airline has started charging for checked bags, has introduced basic economy, and is introducing assigned and extra legroom seating.
+Under financial pressure from activist investors, the airline has started charging for checked bags, has introduced basic economy, and has introduced assigned and extra legroom seating.

 Southwest expected to launch Iceland service

-Enilria reports how Southwest is planning to launch flights to Keflavik, Iceland (KEF), as of the spring of 2026.
-Currently a May 2026 launch seems most likely, with the first route expected to be out of Baltimore (BWI), which is a major hub for the airline.
+Enilria has reported on how Southwest is planning to launch flights to Keflavik, Iceland (KEF) by late spring or early summer of 2026.
+The expectation is that the first route will be from Baltimore (BWI), which is a major hub for the airline.
 At 2,762 miles, this route would be well within range for the Boeing 737 MAX 8.
 Flights are reportedly expected to go on sale as of the fall of 2025, assuming everything can be finalized by then.

 Southwest is expected to fly from Baltimore to Keflavik